the-anna-project/annad/doc/evaluation/guidance.md

 Anna should be taught actively.

-Finally the strategic results of guidance should be recognized by Anna and lead to a dynamically learned behavior and cause consciously connected neurons within Anna's neural networks.
+Finally the strategic results of guidance should be recognized by Anna and lead to a dynamically learned behaviour and cause consciously connected neurons within Anna's neural networks.

 ### provide BI, Basic Information